shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 The contract public address was logged to the console by our deployment script.
 Let's copy that and replace the default zeros in `.env.development` for the `NEXT_PUBLIC_CONTRACT_ADDRESS` environment variable.
 The dApp will leverage this when publishing entries to assign them NFTs.

 We'll need to restart the local server for the changed variable to be available.
 Stop the running server by pressing CTRL+C in the terminal where it is running.
-Start it again with rhe command:
+Start it again with the command:

 ```text
 $ ARWEAVE_WALLET=$(cat arweave-wallet.json) yarn dev